-Kedro can have a quite chatty logger.
-While this is super nice in production so see everything that happened during a pipeline run, this can be troublesome while trying to implement a cli extension with clean output.
+Kedro can have a chatty logger.
+While this is super nice in production so see everything that happened during a pipeline run.
+This can be troublesome while trying to implement a cli extension with clean output.

 Silence a Python log

 changed.
-Much of kedro's chattyness comes from INFO level logs.
-For my
+Much of kedro's chattiness comes from INFO level logs.
+I don't want

-levels to ERROR as most errors should stop execution anyways.
+failure.
+In this case, I set the log levels to ERROR as most errors should

 python logging levels